MinchinWeb/blog.minchin.ca/content/20110625-celtic-cross-photo-69-project-365.md

 Slug: celtic-cross-photo-69-project-365
 Image: images/project-365/2010-12-30a - IMG_4458.JPG

-Touring after Christmas, we traveled to the *Land of the Celts* in Brittany, France.
+Touring after Christmas, we travelled to the *Land of the Celts* in Brittany, France.
 I found this stone cross on the top of a fence.
 The cross, the vines, and the stone seems to fit the image of the Celts in my mind too well to pass it by.